Unexplained chronic cough

 • Questions about your medical history: The doctor begins by asking about your symptoms (what they are, how long you’ve had them and what triggers them), any illnesses or allergies you have and any medication you take.
 If you take ACE inhibitors (to reduce blood pressure), for example, they’ll tell you to stop taking them for a while to see whether the symptoms improve.

-• Physical examinations: A careful examination of your heart and lungs to diagnose or rule out conditions like asthma or chronic obstructive pulmonary disease.
+• Physical examinations: Your heart and lungs will be closely examined.
+That can help doctors to find out whether you have an illness like asthma or chronic obstructive pulmonary disease (COPD).

-• Trial treatments to rule out other medical conditions: If, for instance, you have a cough and typical GERD symptoms like heartburn and acid reflux, you might be given proton pump inhibitors (PPIs) to see if they have any effect.
+• Ruling out other medical conditions: Trial treatments can rule out other medical conditions: If, for instance, you have a cough and typical GERD symptoms like heartburn and acid reflux, you might be given proton pump inhibitors (PPIs) to see if they have any effect.
 If the symptoms improve during this PPI test, it’s very likely the cough is due to GERD.

 • Other examinations: You might also have a CT scan or a bronchoscopy to check for rare illnesses.